-No pupil is ever excluded from taking part in these activities because of their SEN or disability and we will make whatever reasonable adjustments are needed to make sure they can be included.
+No pupil is excluded from taking part in these activities because of their SEN or disability and we will make whatever reasonable adjustments are needed, in consultation with parents, to make sure they can be included.

 12. How does the school make sure the admissions process is fair for pupils with SEN or a disability?